Specialized Internship Programs & Funds

 Wiggan-Kenniebrew Experiential Learning Fund

-The Wiggan-Kenniebrew Experiential Learning Fund provides support for multicultural students to participate in co-curricular experiential learning opportunities not funded through tuition.
+The Wiggan-Kenniebrew Experiential Learning Fund supports multicultural students to participate in co-curricular experiential learning opportunities not funded through tuition.
 The fund provides grants for such activities as study abroad; workshops and conferences; internships; Summer Undergraduate Research Experience grants at Carthage; insight visits to companies that have diversity hiring initiatives; and more!

 This fund was established by the Wiggan-Kenniebrew Black Alumni Network, formed in 2018.
-This group of alumni is dedicated to providing support for current Carthage students of color, especially those of African American descent and those who support the African American community.
+This group of alumni is dedicated to supporting current Carthage students of color, especially those of African American descent and those who support the African American community.